PPC IN THE PAST

 Pay-per-Click (PPC) advertising used to be relatively easy.
 15 years ago you didn’t need to know much about the technology, because it was vastly simpler and required a fraction of the choices (and decisions) that are available nowadays.
 There was also much less PPC competition, so your ads (whether good or bad) had a higher probability of driving sales because consumer expectations were much lower.
 Nowadays, if your entire marketing process is not as smooth and intuitive as consumers have come to expect, they move on to a competitor.

 But the biggest advantage of PPC of the past compared to today is cost.
-Back in the early days, people scoffed at the notion of paying a few pennies or a nickel a click.
+Back in the early days, some (many) people scoffed at the notion of paying a few pennies or a nickel a click.
 Particularly if you had effective SEO generating clicks for no cost (other than the labor necessary to gain higher rankings).
 However, new guys to the PPC game can’t even imagine that clicks could ever have been that inexpensive.

 Nowadays, the cost per click in all industries has skyrocketed.
-Furthermore,. the strategies to make PPC more productive (more sales with less cost than when starting a new campaign) have gotten considerably more sophisticated.
+Furthermore, the strategies to make PPC more productive (more sales with less cost than when starting a new campaign) have gotten considerably more sophisticated.

 The net result is that some number of average small businesses became disenchanted with PPC stating that “It doesn’t work anymore” or that “It’s too expensive.”
 Well, it’s certainly true that it’s no longer working for the person expressing the statement that it’s not working and it’s quite true that it’s more expensive.
 But what’s missing from such complaints are “Why” did the costs go up?
 And the short answer is simple: PPC works.